 Onryō: The Vengeful Ghosts

-Onryō are spirits of people who died a violent death and returned to haunt the living.
+Onryō are spirits of people who died violently and returned to haunt the living.
 They are protagonists of many Japanese horror stories, such as the famous legend of Oiwa, a betrayed woman who returns to seek revenge.

-The Rokurokubi is a creature that appears to be a normal person during the day, but at night, its neck stretches in a frightening manner.
-These figures generally symbolize hidden secrets and transgressions, being both an object of horror and compassion.
+The Rokurokubi is a creature that appears to be a normal person during the day, but at night, its neck extends in a frightening manner.
+These figures often symbolize secrets and hidden transgressions, being both objects of horror and compassion.

 Yuki-onna: The Snow Woman

 Yuki-onna is an ethereal figure that appears on snowy winter nights.
-She is described as a stunningly beautiful yet deadly woman.
-In some legends, she spares those who show kindness, while in others, she is a relentless figure that drains the life energy of her victims.
+She is described as a beautiful but lethal woman.
+In some legends, she spares those who show kindness, while in others, she is a relentless figure who drains the life energy from her victims.

 Jorōgumo: The Spider Woman